Product

 No data silos

-When the attorney updates a trust document, the wealth advisor sees the change immediately — no email required.
+When the attorney updates a trust document, the wealth advisor sees the change immediately.
+No email required.
 Structured data flows between roles, within the client's permission boundaries.

 Bring your whole team

 Clients can invite their advisors.
 Advisors can invite their clients.
-Either side can start — and every connection makes the shared record more complete.
+Either side can start, and every connection makes the shared record more complete.

 Live Activity Feed